Alabama Group Health Insurance & Employee Benefits Packages

 • ACA Compliance

 Another popular choice is an Associate Health Plan (AHP), which may also be risky for smaller companies.
-An AHP is created when small businesses within an industry or location join forces to procure larger group plans.
+An AHP is created when small businesses within an industry or location join forces to procure larger group options.

 What Benefits Can Employers Offer in Alabama?